jbguillois/freebox-java-helper/README.md

 // Get singleton instance
 FreeBoxHelper helper = FreeBoxHelper.getInstance();

-// Initialize helper with local-only ip address (mafreebox.freebox.fr) and HTTP port (80) helper.init("mafreebox.freebox.fr", "80");
+// Initialize helper and trigger authorization process for our application

-// Start authorize process
 // You have to do this only once for your application provided it does not change its version/name
 // Once this process is started, you will have less than a minute to grant access
-// to your application on the Freebox Server LCD panel (select "Oui" with the right arrow) Future<String> result = helper.authorize();
+// to your application on the Freebox Server LCD panel (select "Oui" with the right arrow) String token = helper.initAndAuthorize();

-// Important !!!
-// Save this token so that you can later use it for any subsequent call String appToken = result.get();
-// Important !!!

 // Now create a new session to be able to call the APIs helper.login();